 Benefits of Forming an LLC in California

 Liability Protection: Forming an LLC shields personal assets from business liabilities.
 Members face risk only up to their investment.
-If the business incurs debt or legal action, personal property remains safe.
+If the business incurs debt or legal action, the personal property remains safe.

 Simplified Management: LLCs offer flexible management options.
 Businesses can operate as member-managed or manager-managed, catering to different operational needs.
 This adaptability suits various business types and structures.